If you’re a proud owner of a leopard gecko, then you know how amazing these little reptiles are!

-As long as you make sure you use the proper substrate in the warm spot with a good container 2-3 times the size of the leopard gecko, the moist hide will work, and your pet will have a little bit of a better life.
+As long as you make sure you use the proper substrate in the warm spot with a suitable container 2-3 times the size of the leopard gecko, the moist hide will work, and your pet will have a little bit of a better life.

 Commonly Asked Questions

-Do you need a moist hide for leopard geckos? – This largely depends on the owner.
+This largely depends on the owner.

 Some will say it’s an absolute MUST to prevent shedding problems.